Lipoprotein (a) Blood Test

 >400>99.8Very High

-What's tested in your Lipoprotein (a) Blood Test?
+What's tested in the Lipoprotein (a) Blood Test?

 We measure your Lp(a) - lipoprotein (a) - levels directly and report your results in nmol/L as recommended by relevant guidelines.